isagalaev/ijson/README.rst

 ijson
 =====

-Ijson is an iterative JSON parser with a standard Python iterator interface for it.
+Ijson is an iterative JSON parser with a standard Python iterator interface.

 Usage